The Complete Guide to Buying Stocks for Beginners

 How to Buy Stocks

 Now that you’re ready to buy stocks, we need to talk about how you can go about doing that.
 Gone are the days of the discount broker.
 Nowadays, stock brokers don’t charge fees.
 Back when TD Ameritrade charged $9.95 a trade, it was tough to engage in dollar-cost averaging, as fees eroded your returns.
 Today, that’s not an issue.
 Stock investing is practically free, which means lots of people are doing it.
 Any big-name online broker will work just fine.
-We use Charles Schwab because their platform is easy to use and Interactive Brokers because they offer access to just about every major stock exchange on the planet.
+We use Charles Schwab because their platform is easy to use and Interactive Brokers (IB) because they offer access to just about every major stock exchange on the planet.
+(We also use IB to hedge our U.S. dollar exposure, a somewhat advanced but simple strategy that protects against the U.S. dollar falling on the global stage.)

 What Tech Stocks to Buy?